Athlane looks to connect brands and esports streamers with a fresh $3.3 million in funding – TechCrunch

 Athlane, the YC-backed company from the Summer ’19 cohort, is today ready to launch with a fresh $3.3 million in capital.
-Investors include Y Combinator, Jonathan Kraft (New England Patriots), Michael Gordon (President of Fenway Sports Group, which owns the Red Sox and Liverpool Football Club), Global Founders Capital, Romulus Capital, Seabed VC, and more.
+Investors include Y Combinator, Jonathan Kraft (New England Patriots), Michael Gordon (President of Fenway Sports Group, which owns the Red Sox and Liverpool Football Club), Global Founders Capital, Romulus Capital, Seabed VC and more.

-The startup originally positioned itself as the ‘NCAA of esports’ but, after some time in stealth, has taken a new approach.
+The startup originally positioned itself as the “NCAA of esports” but, after some time in stealth, has taken a new approach.
 Athlane is looking to be the connective fiber between streamers and brands, facilitating sponsorship and endorsement deals with more transparent data and analytics and a streamlined communications flow.

 Athlane has products for both brands and streamers.

 Brands can use the Athlane Terminal to manage their sponsorships.
-The Insights Hub uses proprietary data to help brands understand which streamers are followed by their target demographic, and whether or not the products will resonate with that fanbase.
+The Insights Hub uses proprietary data to help brands understand which streamers are followed by their target demographic, and whether or not the products will resonate with that fan base.
 Insights also allow brands to see when a streamer’s viewership is growing.

 From there, brands can send out sponsorship deals to streamers directly through the Athlane Terminal, and then track the ROI on that sponsorship deal throughout the campaign.